COURTS BEGIN PUTTING THE BRAKES ON “TAKINGS”

 Also weighing against subjecting the seller to litigation was the isolated nature of the transaction and the fact that she was not a commercial seller and was using a third party’s site.
 A different result might have been achieved against a business that used its own website to advertise itself and make transactions across state lines.

 In another case, a manufacturing company contracted with a security firm to provide a security guard.
 The guard shot and killed an individual who was trespassing, but not for criminal purposes, on company property, after the person had obeyed the guard’s order to lie on the ground.
-The company argued that it could not be held liable for the negligent acts of an independent contractor, but a state supreme court ruled otherwise.
+The title company argued that it could not be held liable for the negligent acts of an independent contractor, but a state supreme court ruled otherwise.

 The court agreed that the security firm and its guard were independent contractors.
 The manufacturing company’s downfall was an exception to the rule of no liability for acts of independent contractors.
 If the work to be performed is inherently dangerous, the work can be delegated to an independent contractor, but the duty to use reasonable care cannot be avoided by the employer.
 Work is inherently dangerous when it involves a foreseeable risk of physical harm to others and requires special precautions.